HackYourFuture/JavaScript2/Week1/MAKEME.md

 ## **SUBMIT YOUR HOMEWORK!**

 After you've finished your todo list it's time to show us what you got!
-Upload all your files to a forked repository (a copy from the original, which in this case is the [JavaScript2](https://www.github.com/HackYourFuture/JavaScript2) repository) using GIT.
-Then make a pull request to the original.
+Upload both to your JavaScript2 repository forked to your personal account in GitHub.
+Make a pull request to the [HackYourHomework/JavaScript2](https://www.github.com/hackyourhomework/javascript2).

 If you need a refresher, take a look at the following [guide](../hand-in-homework-guide.md) to see how it's done.